 What we will do with your information

-Submissions will be seen in full by the Board members and the secretariat to the Board (employees of the Senedd Commission) who are involved in the consultation.
+Information you provide will be seen in full by the Board members and the secretariat to the Board (employees of the Senedd Commission) who are involved in the relevant activity.

 Some information may be shared with employees of the Senedd Commission in order to obtain views and advice in considering any changes to the pay and allowances available under the Determination and how any changes should be administered.

 Your information will be stored on the Senedd Commission’s ICT network (which includes third party cloud services provided by Microsoft).
-Any transfer of data by Microsoft outside of the EEA is covered by contractual clauses under which Microsoft ensures that personal data is treated in line with European legislation.
+Any transfer of data by Microsoft outside of the United Kingdom, other than transfers to the EEA, is covered by contractual clauses under which Microsoft ensures that personal data is treated in line with European legislation.
 Details about how Microsoft will use your data are available on their website: https://privacy.microsoft.com/en-gb/privacystatement

 Information may also be retained in the Senedd’s business management system provided by Mod.Gov.

-The Board may publish some or all of your submission to this consultation on the Board’s website.
-It may also publish extracts from your submission within documents produced following the consultation and published on the Board’s website.
-Any submissions that are published on the Board’s website will remain in the public domain.
+We may publish some or all of your information provided to us in a submission to a consultation, a survey response, correspondence or during meetings.
+Such publication will be on our website.
+We may also publish extracts of your information within documents produced in relation to our activities and published on our website.
+Any information that is published on our website will remain in the public domain.

-Please let us know if you would prefer that your submission, or extracts from it, are not published.
+Please let us know if you would prefer that your information, or extracts from it, are not published.

 How long your information will be retained

-The Board may use the contact details you provide to contact you in relation to this consultation and your submission, and any additional work undertaken as part of this review.
-Please inform us as you respond to the consultation if you would like us to retain your contact details and contact you for these purposes.
+We may use the contact details you provide to contact you in relation to the matter for which you have provided information, and any additional work undertaken as part of our consideration of the matter.
+Please inform us, when you contact us, if you would like us to retain your contact details and contact you for these purposes.
 If you decide to opt into further contact, you may opt out of further contact at any point by letting us know.

-Requests for information made to the Senedd Commission
+Requests for information made to the Remuneration Board

 In the event of a request for information being made under access to information legislation, it may be necessary to disclose all or part of the information that you provide.
-This may include information which has previously been removed by the Remuneration Board for publication purposes.
-The Board will only do this if it is required to do so by law.
+This may include information which has previously been removed by us for publication purposes.
+We will only do this if it is required to do so by law.

 The rights include the right to request access to your own personal information, sometimes called a ‘subject access request’.